 The termination of John King Road at SR 85 in Crestview is one of the county's busiest intersections at nearly any time of day.
 The large number of southbound cars queuing to turn left on John King Road to get to the various residential areas causes a significant delay to the northbound flow of traffic along SR 85.
-Recent changes have been made to the pavement markings in an effort to reduce potential impacts, but capacity improvements are needed.
+Recent changes have been made to the payement markings in an effort to reduce potential impacts, but capacity improvements are needed.

 Proposed as part of this project is an increase in the number of lanes along John King Road from SR 85 to the intersection with Live Oak Church Road.
 In conjunction with planned improvements by the FDOT to add turn lanes along SR 85, the additional lanes will allow more cars to access John King Road and significantly reduce the length of the turn arrow, allowing for greater flow capacity along SR 85.
 Other improvements, such as turn lanes, sidewalks, medians, and intersection controls with Live Oak Church Road will also be considered as part of the overall project design.
-Committee/Board Actions:

-01/24/19 Approved motion to recommend \$100,000 in funding to BCC.
-ISAC:
+ISAC: 01/24/19 Approved motion to recommend \$100,000 in funding to BCC.

-- 02/05/19 Approved Surtax funding of \$100,000 for project.
-BCC: - ISAC: 02/28/19 Approved motion to recommend additional \$450,000 in funding to BCC. - BCC: 03/25/19 Approved Surtax funding of additional \$450,000 for project.
+ISAC: 02/28/19 Approved motion to recommend additional \$450,000 in funding to BCC.

+BCC: 03/25/19 Approved Surtax funding of additional \$450,000 for project.

 Total Project Cost is estimated at \$2,280,000 pending final design. \$550,000 inn Surtax was requested in FY 19.
 That amount was approved in separate increments of \$100,000 in February, 2019 and \$450,000 in March, 2019.
 A CIGP grant of \$1,115,000 is in the FDOT 5-year budget, but not yet advanced. \$300,000 was budgeted in the FY19 CIP; a \$223,578 remaining balance was carried forward to the FY20 budget.
-Recently, a \$30,000 traffic impact fee was allocated to the John King project.
+A traffic impact fee from 2016 in the amount of \$29,995 and an additional 2020 traffic impact fee of \$30,000 was allocated to the John King project.